The Hakodate Port Festival is mainly concentrated in the following areas:

 Fireworks:

-Display: On August 1, the fireworks show is held near the Kanemori Red Brick Warehouse.
+Display: On August 1, the fireworks show will be held near the Kanemori Red Brick Warehouse.

 Street Stalls:

-During the festival, about 90 stalls offer local delicacies, scattered across various locations in the city.
+During the festival, about 90 stalls offer local delicacies, spread across various locations in the city.

 Hakodate Port Festival

-Hakodate Port Festival (函館港まつり), held annually from August 1 to 5, is the highlight of the summer in Hakodate.
-The festival kicks off with a grand fireworks display, followed by a lively parade with Mikoshi (portable shrines) and beautifully decorated floats.
-One of the most exciting parts is the “Ika Odori” (Squid Dance), where participants, including visitors, join locals in a fun and easy-to-follow dance.
-The festival’s festive atmosphere is filled with music, colorful parades, and plenty of street stalls offering delicious treats like yakitori and takoyaki.
+The Hakodate Port Festival (函館港まつり), held annually from August 1 to 5, is the highlight of the summer season in Hakodate.
+The festival begins with an impressive fireworks display that lights up the sky, followed by a vibrant parade featuring Mikoshi (portable shrines) and elaborately decorated floats.
+One of the most popular events is the “Ika Odori” (Squid Dance), where both locals and visitors come together to enjoy this fun and simple dance, making it an interactive experience for everyone.
+The streets come alive with music, lively parades, and a variety of food stalls offering delicious local treats such as yakitori and takoyaki, contributing to the festive and welcoming atmosphere.

-First held in 1935 to uplift the city after the Great Hakodate Fire of 1934, the festival commemorates the opening of Hakodate Port.
-The parade continues on August 2 and 3, featuring Mikoshi and Dashi floats.
-The fireworks display on the first day is a grand spectacle, visible from several spots around Hakodate.
-Don’t miss out on the special Flower Tram, adding extra charm to the celebration, running from July 25 to August 5.
+First held in 1935 to help lift the spirits of the city after the Great Hakodate Fire of 1934, the festival celebrates the opening of Hakodate Port.
+The parade continues on August 2 and 3, showcasing more Mikoshi and Dashi floats, creating a colorful and dynamic spectacle.
+The fireworks on the opening day are a grand affair, visible from several vantage points around the city.
+Adding to the charm of the celebration, the Flower Tram runs from July 25 to August 5, offering a unique and picturesque way to experience the festival.

 When